permelin/common_eunit/README.md

 Common EUnit lets you write test suites for EUnit that looks like suites for Common Test.

 Why would you want to do that?
-Because when you do system and integration testing you usually need to do a lot of setup and teardown, and that can otherwise be cumbersome in EUnit.
+Because when you do system and integration testing you usually need to do a lot of setup and teardown, which can otherwise be cumbersome in EUnit.
 Other than that, EUnit is very capable even when you move beyond unit testing.

+EUnit has the concept of tests as data.
+You can hand it nested representations of sets of tests.
+Common EUnit is a test generator that converts a test suite module into such a representation and hands it over to EUnit to execute.

 Example
 -------

-The example below is included in `tests/demo_tests.erl` and can be started like this:
+The example below can be found in `tests/demo_tests.erl` and can be started like this:

     $ erl -pz $(pwd)/ebin
     Erlang R14B02 (erts-5.8.3) [source] [smp:2:2] [rq:2] [async-threads:0] [hipe] [kernel-poll:false]